sperez4mba/jersey2-spring4-example/README.md

-Jersey and Spring Example with Java Config (no web.xml)
+# Jersey and Spring Example with Java Config (no `web.xml`)

-===
+This is a fork of https://github.com/peeskillet/underdog-jersey-spring-example, it helped a lot to go a bit further in integrating Spring and Jersey.
+Unfortunately the project is based on Spring 3, and doesn't allow a precise control of JAX-RS filter, resources registration.
+This fork intends to remedies to that.

+The original tet still apply :

-There are Jersey - Spring integrated examples out there using web.xml configuration, but I haven't found many that used all Java configurations.
-It may be due to the fact that there is no examples in the Jersey documentation, or that fact that the way the `jersey-spring3` module is built makes it difficult to make this integration, without digging into the source code.
+> There are Jersey - Spring integrated examples out there using `web.xml` configuration,
+> but I haven't found many that used all Java configurations.
+It may be due to the fact
+> that there is no examples in the Jersey documentation, or that fact that the way
+> the `jersey-spring3` module is built makes it difficult to make this integration,
+> without digging into the source code.
+>

-What happens is that Jersey's `SringWebInitializer` registers its own `ContextLoaderListener` and our attempt to load another one from our `WebApplicationInitializer` causes an exception to be thrown.
-This caused a lot of headache for me.
+> What happens is that Jersey's `SringWebInitializer` registers its own
+> `ContextLoaderListener` and our attempt to load another one from our
+> `WebApplicationInitializer` causes an exception to be thrown.
+This caused a lot
+> of headache for me.
+>

-I then discovered this [issue filed](https://java.net/jira/browse/JERSEY-2038) which had some work-arounds.
-So I put together a little project, taking some helpful hints from comments.
+> I then discovered this [issue filed](https://java.net/jira/browse/JERSEY-2038) which
+> had some work-arounds.
+So I put together a little project, taking some helpful hints
+> from comments.

+Improvements are :

+* Java 1.8
+* Spring 4.3.x
+* Split interface / implementation
+* Controlled ResourceConfig initialization (which resources, which filter in specific order)
+* Logging
+* Declared constant where possible

 **Required:** Maven (to build)

 **Recommended:** [cURL](http://curl.haxx.se/) (for testing)

-###Build, Run, and Test:
+### Build, Run, and Test:

 1. Package Maven project (after resolving dependencies, two test should be ran and should pass)